ironxyz/signature-example/README.md

 # Signature Example

-This is a TypeScript NodeJS example that shows how to calculate the signature for registering a self-hosted wallet using the [https://docs.iron.xyz/reference/registerselfhostedwalletaddress-1](IRON api).
+This is a TypeScript NodeJS example that shows how to calculate the signature for registering a self-hosted wallet using the https://docs.iron.xyz/reference/registerselfhostedwalletaddress-1 IRON API.

 ## Installation